Winter-Reed Teacher Loan Repayment

 Public Service Loan Forgiveness

 WAIT!
-If you don’t qualify for Winter-Reed because you aren’t a “new” teacher, you may still be eligible for loan forgiveness through the federal Public Service Loan Forgiveness program.
+You may also be eligible for loan forgiveness through the federal Public Service Loan Forgiveness program.

 If you have worked in public service (federal, state, local, tribal government or a non-profit organization) for 10 years or more (even if not consecutively), you may be eligible to have all your student debt cancelled.
 If you have not yet served 10 years, you may still get credit toward forgiveness.